TharunKumarReddyPolu/Tweety-Virtual-Voice-Assistant/README.md

 📌 Tech Stack used: Python 3.x, Libraries & Modules, Third Party APIs, GIT, VS Code<br>
 ✏️ Tweety is a virtual voice assistant built on top of Windows OS with python 3.x as the programming language.<br>
-✏️ It was built by grabbing the features of various in-built libraries and modules in python<br>
+✏️ It was built by grabbing the features of various in-built and external libraries and modules in python<br>
 ✏️ This voice assistant helps in assisting with various routine tasks that a Software Engineer(SWE)/ Common computer users performs in their daily life which can save their time on redundant tasks.<br>

 ## Feel free to Contribute 😁🛠 Be it code or non-code 😉